Decatur-Robotics/unified-api/README.md

 await clientApi.requestHelper("Test", 1234); // await is optional
 ```

-## Easy API © 2024 by Decatur Robotics is licensed under the MIT license.
+## Unified API © 2024 by Decatur Robotics is licensed under the MIT license.